By Far, The BEST Way to Make Cinnamon Toast

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Once you try the broil method for cinnamon and sugar toast, you will never eat it any other way again!
-A few simple steps and you’re in for the treat of your life.
+Once you try the broil method for Cinnamon Toast you will never eat it any other way again!
+Making Cinnamon Toast in the oven is a game-changer for this classic recipe.

 Ingredients